Latina workers have to work 10 months into 2018 to be paid the same as white non-Hispanic men in 2017

 |Less than high school||$16.46||$11.36|

-There is a lot of work to be done to improve the standard of living for the families of Latinas.
+No matter how you slice the data, it is clear that there is a lot of work to be done to improve the standard of living for the families of Latinas.
 More educational attainment and access to better quality education would certainly help to improve the Latinas’ chances to move up the job ladder and get better paid jobs.
 However, this is not the whole story, since even after controlling for education the wage gap remains very large.
 Offering and facilitating access to occupations that are higher paid will also move Latinas up the occupational ladder.
 Here too, however, we find that even within the same occupations, Latinas fare worse.
 Lastly, it is important to improve equal pay for equal work provisions so that those women who do have the same education, the same occupation and are equally qualified in the workplace are not paid less or driven away from moving up to these more challenging positions.

 Enjoyed this post?